 Schools will use their best endeavours to support pupils attending as well as those remaining at home, making use of the available remote education support.

-It is likely that for younger learners the emphasis will be on separating groups and keeping children in their contact groups throughout the school day; and for older learners (for example, in secondary schools where pupils need to access a broad curriculum) the emphasis will be on some distancing.
+For younger learners the emphasis is on class sized contact groups where possible and keeping children in their contact groups throughout the school day; and for older learners (for example, in secondary schools where pupils need to access a broad curriculum) the emphasis is on physical distancing, where possible outside of the classroom and maintaining year group sized contact groups.

 Adults are to maintain a 2 metre distance from each other, and from pupils (whenever possible).
 This will not always be possible, particularly when working with younger learners, learners who have complex needs or who need close contact care; however, adults maintaining distance when circumstances allow, even if only for some of the time, will help.

-All schools are have installed signage to facilitate social distancing and remind all staff and learners of the need to maintain social distancing.
+All schools have installed signage to facilitate social (physical) distancing and remind all staff and learners of the need to maintain social distancing.

-One-way systems will be in operation (where possible) and floor / wall markings will be used to identify one-way routes.
+One-way systems are in operation (where possible) and floor / wall markings will be used to identify one-way routes.

 Timetables will try to ensure that movement around the site is kept to a minimum and congested corridors are not created.

-Schools will avoid large gatherings such as assemblies with more than one group.
+Schools avoid large gatherings such as assemblies with more than one group.

 School start / end times and lunch and break periods may be staggered.